R has little support for physical measurement units. The exception is

 - validating whether an expression, such as

-is a valid physical unit - verifying whether two units such as
+m/sis a valid physical unit - verifying whether two units such as

-are convertible - converting values between two convertible units
+m/sandkm/hare convertible - converting values between two convertible units

 - providing names and symbols for specific units